-Table 2.
-Endometabolites produced by E. huxleyi that were statistically significantly different in the 14°C treatment when compared to the 20°C and 28°C treatments.

 Mannitol, sorbitol, and mannose 6-phosphoric acid (M6P) had significantly higher concentrations in the 20°C treatment (Table 3).
 Since mannitol and sorbitol are isomers and were possibly not able to be differentiated in the LC-MS process, they were grouped together in the table.
 Mannitol and sorbitol are sugar alcohols, so they are involved in the storage of carbon and energy within the cell.
-Because the E. huxleyi cells were growing at a temperature within their preferred range, they may not have had an immediate need for carbon, so more carbon storage would have been needed within the cells.
-Mannitol and sorbitol are also major photosynthetic products, which may have been produced in a higher concentration due to the high photosynthetic efficiency in this temperature treatment (Figure 1).
-M6P is an organophosphorus compound and an important precursor to mannitol in mannitol synthesis within the cell (Loescher et al., 1992).
-If mannitol is in a high concentration within the cells, a high concentration of M6P would also be necessary for the synthesis of the mannitol.
+Because the E. huxleyi cells were growing at a temperature within their preferred range, they may not have had an immediate need for carbon storage.
+Mannitol and sorbitol are also major photosynthetic products, which may have accumulated to a higher concentration due to the high photosynthetic efficiency in this temperature treatment (Figure 1).
+M6P is an organophosphorus compound and an important precursor to mannitol in the mannitol synthesis pathway (Loescher et al., 1992).
+Since mannitol concentrations were high, high concentrations of M6P might therefore be necessary to support mannitol synthesis.

+Table 3.
+Endometabolites produced by E. huxleyi that were statistically significantly different in the 20°C treatment when compared to the 14°C and 28°C treatments.